ferampe/elfindercontrol/README.md

 ##Use

-According to your needs, you can add the routes that call elfindercontrol the elfinderConnector path must always exist.
+According to your needs, you can add the routes that call elfindercontrol, the elfinderConnector path must always exist.

 ```
 Route::get('elFinderSingle/{input_id}', array('as' => 'elFinderSingle', 'uses' => 'Ferampe\Elfindercontrol\ElfindercontrolController@elFinderSingle'));